insieme/insieme/README.md

 ### Building Insieme

 Insieme's build system is based on CMake.
-We assume that the environemnt is setup in the directory pointed to by `$INSIEME_LIBS_HOME` using the provided installer.
+We assume that the environment is setup in the directory pointed to by `$INSIEME_LIBS_HOME` using the provided installer.